yvelikova/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

 ## Minimum requirements

 * Amazon EC2 instance with Kubernetes and Helm:

-    * Kubernetes 1.11.7 or later recommended
+    * Kubernetes 1.14 - 1.16 is required
     * Helm 2.13 or later recommended
 * Public facing fully qualified domain name (FQDN) of the Amazon EC2 cluster
 * Client system (for example, Linux VM) with the following tools installed for accessing and managing your Amazon EC2 environment remotely:

     * AWS CLI 1.16 recommended - Enables you to interact with AWS services from the command line.
 See the [AWS CLI installation documentation](https://docs.aws.amazon.com/cli/latest/userguide/li-chap-install.html).
-    * kubectl 1.13 recommended - Enables you to deploy and manage applications on Kubernetes from the command line.
+    * kubectl 1.14 recommended - Enables you to deploy and manage applications on Kubernetes from the command line.
 See the [kubectl installation documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     * kops 1.11 recommended - Helps you create, destroy, upgrade and maintain Kubernetes clusters from the command line.
 See the [kops installation documentation](https://github.com/kubernetes/kops/blob/master/docs/install.md).
     * Helm 2.13 or later recommended - Enables you to install the Axway proprietary service mesh layer later, and to export Helm charts.
 See the [Helm installation documentation](https://helm.sh/docs/using_helm/#installing-helm).